Quahog (Family Guy)

 Quahog (/ˈk(w)oʊhɒɡ/ K(W)OH-hog) is a fictional city in the U.S. state of Rhode Island that serves as the primary setting of the American animated sitcom Family Guy and other related media.
+The town is located in Newport County, and is modeled after Cranston, Rhode Island, part of the Providence metropolitan area.
 The Griffin family, the Browns, the Swansons, and Glenn Quagmire live on Spooner Street, with the Griffin family residing at 31 Spooner Street.
-According to the season 10 episode "Tom Tucker: The Man and His Dream", the population of the town is 800.
-As revealed in the season 7 episode "Fox-y Lady", the city's ZIP code is 00093.
-Peter's birth certificate in the season 13 episode "Quagmire's Mom" gives Peter's birth location as Newport County.
+As revealed in the seventh-season episode "Fox-y Lady", the Town's ZIP code is 00093.
+Peter's birth certificate in the thirteenth-season episode "Quagmire's Mom" gives Peter's birth location as Newport County.

-Background
+Fictional history

-In the season seven episode "Peter's Progress", Cleveland's Jamaican cousin Madame Claude reads Peter's palm and discovers that he was related to Griffin Peterson, the supposed founder of Quahog where the previously mentioned history of Quahog was a myth.
+In 17th-century England, an ancestor of Peter, Griffin Peterson, founds Quahog after being exiled to the New World and later wins ownership of it in a talent show against his king.
+In the seventh-season episode "Peter's Progress", Cleveland's Jamaican cousin Madame Claude reads Peter's palm and discovers that he was related to Griffin Peterson, the supposed founder of Quahog where the previously mentioned history of Quahog was a myth.
+Quahog was named after the famous mafioso and serial killer of women, Lenny "The Quahog" Paradiso.